ArtifexSoftware/mupdf.js/docs/how-to-guide/page.rst

     let rect = page.getBounds()

-This returns a numerical array object in the following format: `[ulx,uly,lrx,lry]`.
+This returns a numerical array object in the following format: ``[ulx,uly,lrx,lry]``.

 Convert a Page to an Image
 ------------------------------

-To convert a page to an image use the :meth:`toPixmap` method, after this the :doc:`../../../classes/Pixmap` data can be converted to the image format you require.
+To convert a page to an image use the :meth:`toPixmap` method, after this the :mupdf:`Pixmap` data can be converted to the image format you require.

 The parameters for the method define:

 - the resolution via a matrix
-- the :doc:`../../../classes/ColorSpace` for rendering
+- the :mupdf:`ColorSpace` for rendering
 - background transparency
 - whether to render any annotations on the page.